coda/packs-sdk/README.md

 Note that `excludeExtraneous` is automatically true for sync table formulas.

-To make parsing an API object and massing it to match your schema easier, you can use the `fromKey` property of a schema property definition.
+To make parsing an API object and massaging it to match your schema easier, you can use the `fromKey` property of a schema property definition.
 This instructs the SDK to convert properties with whatever name you specified in the `fromKey` property to the name that you gave to that property in the schema.